pokayoke/pokayoke.github.com/index.md

+---
+layout: main
-# The Pokayoke Guide to Developing Software
+title: The Pokayoke Guide to Developing Software
-@@buy pokayoke.com
+---

 ## Need